Tipping Cycles

 \begin{adjustwidth}{-.8cm}{}

 \end{adjustwidth}{} Thus, the differences in the specific sign structure of the community matrices alters the flow of the inclusion properties of the tipping cycle sets as their cycle size increases.
-A full characterisation of the flows in general should yield the differences such as reflected in the $\tilde{a_i}$ of the different forms, yet in a much more intricate way.
+A full combinatorial characterisation of the flows in general yields the values reflected in the $\tilde{a_i}$ of the different forms, yet in a more intricate way.